mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /account/recovery_methods/send_code :lock:

-Sends a verification code to the specified recovery method (e.g., email).
-Providing this code will mark the recovery method as "verified".
+Sends or re-sends a verification code to the specified recovery method (e.g., email).
+If this code is provided to /account/recovery_methods/verify_code (below), the email will be marked as "verified".

 ### Request